 Close the offer at any point of your sales cycle

 A well-designed inbound marketing ROI calculator can be used effectively at any point in the sales cycle.
-A calculator is a great tool to attract and qualify prospects.
+An inbound marketing calculator is a great tool to attract and qualify prospects.
 Place the Flash-based version on your website or on your laptop so that you can look through the model as you collect and store your preliminary thoughts.
 At the end of the session, you'll have excellent insight and a preliminary ROI figure that you can use in order to judge the value of the prospect.

 The series of tasks that should be completed: